 - By March 2027, update MSFD programmes of measures to include appropriate measures against the loss and discarding of fishing gear and fishing related marine litter, based on approaches identified in the MSFD Common Implementation Strategy. - By 2030, based on the work by the Scientific Technical and Economic Committee for Fisheries (STECF), the GFCM and other scientific institutions, such as the International Council for the Exploration of the Seas (ICES), present and implement additional measures to boost selectivity, starting with the fish stocks with the highest expected biological gains.
-The measures should include: - o new and innovative gear techniques to reduce catches of small fish; - o location or time-specific measures where there is clear evidence of high concentrations of fish below the minimum conservation reference size. - By 2030, create new and effectively manage all MPAs, ensuring strict protection of important fish spawning and nursery areas.
+The measures should include: - \circ new and innovative gear techniques to reduce catches of small fish; - location or time-specific measures where there is clear evidence of high concentrations of fish below the minimum conservation reference size.